qmatteoq/DesktopBridgeHelpers/README.md

 - WPF
 - Console application

-<b>Important!</b> The sample projects are based on [Visual Studio 15 Preview](https://www.visualstudio.com/visual-studio-pre-release-downloads/) and the [Desktop Bridge extension](http://go.microsoft.com/fwlink/?LinkId=797871)
+<b>Important!</b> The sample projects are based on the Windows Application Packaging Project, which has been added starting from Visual Studio 2017 Update 4

 The library is available also on NuGet: https://www.nuget.org/packages/DesktopBridge.Helpers/